heidi-holappa/heidi-holappa/README.md

 Software developer
 ----------------------------------------------------

 I work for the Finnish Social Insurance Institution with a focus on wellbeing data and resource and authorization services.
-The technological landscape is diverse and challenging, and the demand to produce secure, reliable quality products is high.
+The technological landscape I work with is diverse and challenging.
+The demand to produce secure and reliable quality products is high.
 I am fortunate to work with a team of motivated and driven specialists working hard to provide as much value to our customers as possible.
 Some key technologies I work with on daily or weekly basis: Java, Spring Boot, Spring Security, Spring Batch, FHIR HAPI, OpenShift, Atlassian product family.

 Background:
 - BSc in Computer science (GPA 4.92).